accesscode-2-1/unit-0/2015-03-05_user-input.md

         }
     }

-First, we `import` the `Scanner`, which is some code written by another developer.
+First, we *import the `Scanner`*, meaning we tell the Java compiler to include some code written by another developer.
 Then to create a new `Scanner`, we type:

     Scanner input = new Scanner(System.in);

 Don't worry if you don't know exactly what this does.
-Think of it like driving a car.
-You don't need to know how the engine works, just how to press the pedals and turn the wheel.
+Think of this like driving: you don't need to know how a car engine works in order to drive a car.
 In programming, we call this *abstraction*.
 We don't care *how* the `Scanner` works, but we know what it *does*.
 What can you do with a `Scanner`?

 **Functions**

-The `Scanner` gives you, the programmer, some magical powers called *functions*.
-Functions, like steering wheels on cars, allow you to use someone else's code without knowing how it works.
+The `Scanner` gives you the programmer some magical powers called *functions*.
+A function, like a steering wheel on a cars, allows you to interact with the `Scanner`.
 For example, we can ask the `Scanner` to ask the user for an `int` like this:

     int usersAge = input.nextInt();